- Tooth pain can be prevented by practicing proper oral hygiene, including brushing, flossing, and rinsing your mouth.

 Home remedies for a toothache

-The best way to help a toothache is to contact a dentist or doctor.
-If you don’t have access to fast professional care, toothache home remedies might come in handy.
+The best way to help with a toothache is to contact a dentist or doctor.
+If you do not have access to fast professional care, toothache home remedies might come in handy.

 Try the following tips to stop tooth pain as quickly as possible.